COLLEGE OF

 Global Graduate Grants (G3)

-CEHD International Initiatives offers funding up to $5,000 to one graduate student to support international research that demonstrates a commitment to global engagement.
+CEHD International Initiatives offers funding up to $5,000 to one graduate student to support international research that demonstrates a commitment to global engagement with potential for high impact contribution in a CEHD field of study.

 • All materials should be single-spaced